opendatateam/udata/udata/terms.md

 Be excellent to each other.

-You see this content because you don't have provided a proper `SITE_TERMS` pointing to the rightful content.
+You see this content because you don't have provided a proper `SITE_TERMS_LOCATION` setting pointing to the rightful content.